-- The facilities of the BA programme are distributed in seven buildings located in the Isa Town Campus.
-The total number of studios is 29 in addition to 13 dedicated classrooms for theory-based courses.
+• As per the SER, the number and size of offices, classrooms, workshops, and laboratories are adequate to support the programme activities.
 Each classroom is equipped with a projector, Internet, and a whiteboard.
 Wi-Fi connection is available in all buildings.
 In addition, several halls within the buildings are occasionally booked for events such as design juries, public lectures, and examinations.
-During the interviews, students highlighted a critical shortage in resources, with non-functional equipment (projectors, plotters, printers, laser cutters), and the absence of a model making workshop.
-Furthermore, during the site visit tour, the Panel noted the limited number of technicians that manage the laboratories, the inappropriate cable management in studios and the lack of electrical outlets.
+During the site visit tour, the Panel noted the limited number of technicians that manage the laboratories, and that the software applications are limited and need to be updated.
+Testing machines are also outdated and lack the technology and equipment necessary for effective teaching and research.
+During the interviews, students also highlighted the challenges they are facing due to outdated computing equipment and inadequate facilities.
 Therefore, the Panel recommends that the College should improve the infrastructure, the educational facilities and the resources provided to the students.
-The Panel also recommends that the College should recruit more technicians to run and maintain the laboratories. - The SER does not refer to the software utilised and installed in the computer laboratories, and there is no indication for how many computers are equipped with specific digital software required for the 'Architecture Digital Design and Fabrication' courses, and if the number of equipped computers is satisfying the needs of the BA students.
-During the interviews, students highlighted the challenges that they are facing due to slow computers, mal-functioning software, and lack of equipped devices.
-Therefore, the Panel recommends that the College should ensure that the computer laboratories are regularly upgraded and equipped with the required software catering for the discipline and its students. - In addition to the UoB central library, which is well resourced, there is an Engineering library located in the center of the Isa Town campus.
+The Panel also recommends that the College should recruit more technicians to run and maintain the laboratories.

+- In addition to the UoB central library, which is well resourced, there is an Engineering library located in the center of the Isa Town campus.
 Operating hours, study spaces, and a group study room seem to be convenient for the students.
 However, the Panel couldn't obtain statistics of usage of the Engineering library with digital logs.
 During the interviews, the Panel learned that students sign when they enter the library and again when they leave with no library digital logs generated.
 Therefore, the Panel recommends that the University should implement a library usage monitoring system to generate digital usage reports. - During the site visit tour, the Panel raised concerns related to the status of the current facilities/ buildings that are hosting the programme and the maintenance procedures.
 During the interviews, the Panel was informed that a maintenance visit is conducted prior to the start of every semester and a maintenance schedule is put in place.
 There was no evidence of how the maintenance of resources is monitored.
-Therefore, the Panel recommends that the University should develop formal mechanisms to ensure regular maintenance of the resources and measure their adequacy.

-• The University has some arrangements to ensure the health and safety of students and staff on campus.
+Therefore, the Panel recommends that the University should develop formal mechanisms to ensure regular maintenance of the resources and measure their adequacy. - The University has some arrangements to ensure the health and safety of students and staff on campus.
 The Panel noted that there are specific regulations for the access of laboratories and equipment usage during the site visit tour.
 However, the Panel also noted that all fire extinguishers were not verified regularly, which constitutes a real issue requiring immediate action.
 Therefore, the Panel recommends that the College should check all fire extinguishers regularly to prevent any hazardous incident on campus.